-Recipient Agency - HUD's Computer Cost is approximately \$1,143,000 which is a combination of various access and user fees that are paid for the data matching.
-There is no other outside public agency fee involved with this matching agreement.
-There is also no charge for external use to HUD's stakeholders who administer HUD's rental assistance programs.
+Recipient Agency - HUD's computer cost is approximately \$1,375,000, which consist of access and user fees paid to OCSE for the data matching.
+There are no other fees associated with this matching program, and there are no charges to HUD's external stakeholders who administer HUD's rental assistance programs.